nvictor/getignore/README.md

+# getignore

-# A tool for getting .getignore files.
+A tool for getting .getignore files.

 ### Install